GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 # Destroying your cluster

-Once you have finished exploring the Stackdriver Sandbox project, don't forget to destroy it to avoid incurring additional billing.
+Once you have finished exploring the Cloud Operations Sandbox project, don't forget to destroy it to avoid incurring additional billing.

 Destroy your Sandbox project by opening the Cloud Shell and running the destroy script:
 ```
 $ ./destroy.sh
 ```

-This script destroys the current Stackdriver Sandbox project.
-If the install.sh script were run again, a Stackdriver Sandbox project with a new project id would be created.
+This script destroys the current Cloud Operations Sandbox project.
+If the install.sh script were run again, a Cloud Operations Sandbox project with a new project id would be created.

 # OpenCensus to become OpenTelemetry

-The Stackdriver Sandbox project uses the [OpenCensus libraries](https://opencensus.io/) for collection of traces and metrics.
-OpenCensus provides a set of open-source libraries for a variety of languages, and the trace/metric data collected with these libraries can be exported to a variety of backends, including Stackdriver.
+The Cloud Operations Sandbox project uses the [OpenCensus libraries](https://opencensus.io/) for collection of traces and metrics.
+OpenCensus provides a set of open-source libraries for a variety of languages, and the trace/metric data collected with these libraries can be exported to a variety of backends, including Cloud Monitoring.

 For the next major release, OpenCensus is combining with the [OpenTracing project](https://opentracing.io/) to create a single solution, called [OpenTelemetry](https://opentelemetry.io/).
 OpenTelemetry will support basic context propagation, distributed traces, metrics, and other signals in the future, superseding both OpenCensus and OpenTracing.